RV setup at a campground for newbies can be a daunting experience those first few times. Here's a very helpful checklist for you…

 Many times, we're in a Class C RV, so the things we do and the order in which we do them may differ for you if you are in something different.

 But generally, whatever kind of RV you have, these RV setup steps at a campground should be very applicable.

-If you'd rather see than read, here's the video we just did on how we did our RV setup.
-Then come back and scroll down for tour 17 written RV setup tips, which you can then use as a checklist.
+If you'd rather see than read, here's a video on how we do our RV setup.
+If you'd rather read, scroll down for our 17 written RV setup tips, which you can use as a checklist.

 1) RV setup – Getting a site

 These days, reservations are often required.
 But we seldom get one ourselves.
 And almost always we get a spot.
 The best day to snag an unreserved campsite is Sunday, just after noon.